Home Internet

 Allconnect’s team of broadband experts regularly reviews the top internet service providers in the U.S., scrutinizing each company under a rigorous scoring system to help our readers make informed internet purchases.
 We keep our data points accurate and up to date based on thorough research and partnership communications.
 Our content is not directed by partners.
 Visit our full methodology page and advertising disclosure to learn more.

 The top Pennsylvania internet providers include T-Mobile, Xfinity, Verizon and Astound Broadband, based on our provider reviews.
-Xfinity and Astound Broadband offer the most affordable starting price at $25 per month.
+Astound Broadband offers the most affordable starting price at $25 per month.
 If you’re seeking the fastest speeds, fiber-optic internet from Frontier is your best bet, though it’s only available to 47% of the state.
 For broader coverage, satellite internet is available statewide, and cable internet covers 92% of Pennsylvania.

 Prices and availability vary by location.
 Compare Pennsylvania’s providers in the following table to find the best option for your home internet needs.